The Ultimate Guide to Better SleepInterior Design & Decor

 3. What’s a great mattress for sleep?

 Prefer a firmer base?
-Memory foam and/or latex mattresses have much less spring.
+Memory foam mattresses and latex mattresses have much less spring.
 To know the quality of the mattress, check the density and thickness of the foam, which determines how deep you will sink.

 Newer mattresses generally use several different layers of foam, where heavier ones on the bottom for support and lighter, cooler ones on top for comfort.